PillowFishSticks/MP3-FeedMe/README.md

 - **In desktop view**  The navigation bar features the website name ‘FeedMe' on the far left, and website pages on the far right.

-- A user who is logged in will see the options of Home, FeedMe Recipes, Your Recipes, Add a recipe, and Log out.
+- A user who is logged in will see the options of Home, FeedMe Recipes, My Recipes, Add recipe, and Log out.

 - A user or visitor who is not logged in will see the options of Home, FeedMe Recipes, Log in, and Register.